Edward Packard (businessman, born 1819): Civic involvement and the advancement of science

-The Ipswich Series of printing inks

-When Packard served his apprenticeship with Cussip he was exposed to the issues involved in running a printing business.

 Ipswich Museum and the promotion of science

 Packard took Dr. Taylor to inspect his phosphate mines in southern France, in the area of the Puy de Dôme, in 1876, and Taylor responded with deep interest.
 Packard resigned his Chairmanship of the Museum Committee (making way for his son) when Taylor's ill health led to his enforced retirement in 1893.
 Taylor was succeeded as Curator by his friend Frank Woolnough, but it was not until after Taylor's death in 1895 that Packard was willing to accept the role of President of the Museum for a short period until his death in 1899.